 If after following all the instructions from our checklist before opening a ticket in WPML support, you are still having issues or struggling to translate your site, it may be time to come to our support forum.
+You can look through our documentation and other support tickets matching your issue, or open your own and share exactly what's happening on your site.

 The first thing you will notice is that our system will ask you to describe what are you trying to achieve.
 This allows our system to check its database and see if there is already a solution to your issue.
 Try to describe your situation in an easy and simple way.
 This will increase your chances to find a match.